ijmccallum/life-dashboard/README.md

 # life-dashboard

+The Goals

+- Me figuring out how to get close to one codebase for Web, Native Desktop, Native Mobile, ... and more.
+- The app: to visualise / help organise lifetime scale things.

 http://www.hygen.io/express <<< looks like this might do the trick for code generation!

 A dashboard composing multiple small apps.
 Each instance you run will be stand alone.
 If you run multiple instances, they will be able to communicate with each other: syncing / other stuff.